Have you recently been interviewing for a new position? This article will address 13 powerful, can’t-miss signs you got the job during the interview.

 You are told during the interview process that, at a minimum, you can work remotely at least on a part-time basis if you prefer.
 This is another good sign that the company finds you an attractive potential employee.
 It is also a very attractive perk that should entice you to accept a possible offer.

 Some of the interviewers start talking to you like you already have the job.
+When the conversation turns casual it’s always a positive.
 They talk about where they go out for lunch and after-work drinks.
-The tone has certainly become much more casual in nature with more of a give-and-take instead of just the interviewer asking questions.
+You sense that they feel that you are a good fit for the position.

 If a company feels you are an attractive candidate, then they want to know how much competition there is out there for your services.
 If you are asked if you have other interviews lined up, that shows you that they are truly interested in your services.